klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

     about these tools as especially a profiler can give you insight in why your application does not run as expected.

-This training builds upon the 1-day LUMI training offered by the LUST, but has been enriched with links to the situation specifically in Belgium.
+This training builds upon the older 1-day LUMI training offered by the LUST, but has been enriched with links to the situation specifically in Belgium.

 Application-specific trainings should come from other instances though that have the necessary domain
 knowledge: Groups that develop the applications, user groups, the EuroHPC Centres of Excellence, ...

+What users really want is of course a training for a specific application on a specific system, but as most applications have a too small usergroup and within that usergroup often still a large variety of workflows, and teaching such a course also requires an instructor with a lot of domain knowledge in the science field of the application.
+EuroHPC is also setting up some support initiatives specifically for AI, including the AI factories, more oriented towards industry startups, and the MINERVA project.

 Currently the training landscape in Europe is not too well organised.
 EuroHPC is starting some new training initiatives to succeed the excellent PRACE trainings.